corrodis/argo-openai-proxy/README.md

 #### Chat Completion Example

-For an example of how to use the `/v1/chat/completions`, /v1/completions`, /v1/chat` endpoint, see the followings:
+For examples of how to use the `/v1/chat/completions`, `/v1/completions`, and `/v1/chat` endpoints, see the following:

 - [chat_completions_example.py](examples/chat_completions_example.py)
 - [chat_completions_example_stream.py](examples/chat_completions_example_stream.py)